Bisons Game Notes - Buffalo vs. Lehigh Valley (1:05 p.m.)

 Blue Jays Update

-Toronto (15-17) scored a 1-0 extra inning win on Firiday, and will play the middle game of their three-game series against the Texas Rangers in the Lonestar State.
-The Blue Jays will conclude the series, and road trip, tomorrow afternoon at Globe Life Park in Arlington at 3:05 p.m.
+Toronto (15-18) dropped the middle game iof a three-game series to the Texas Rangers 8-5.
+The Blue Jays will conclude the series, and road trip, this afternoon at Globe Life Park in Arlington at 3:05 p.m.
+RHP Clay Buchholz will make the start for the Jays, looking for his first win of the year against LHP Drew Smyly.

 • Discuss this story on the International League message board...